darwino/darwino-documentation/Developer Guide/Darwino DB API.md

  Database security
 Darwino implements multi-level security.
 You can assign security to the Server object; you can control who can and cannot access the server.
 At the database level, you can assign an ACL.
 In the ACL, you can define who can access the database, manage the database, read documents, create documents, delete documents, and edit documents.
 At the Document level, you can maintain a list of users who can read or read/write the document.

-	-- UNID, DocId
+###	UNID
    Documents have two identifiers: the UNID, which is a string provided either by the API when creating the document or, if it’s empty, then it is generated automatically by the system.
 When you create the document, you can pass the ID or allow it to be generated.
 A UNID must be unique per store.
 When there are two replicas, for example one on the server and one on a mobile device, the UNIDs will match.

    (Aside: The parentID is used to identity the document’s parent.
 It is the UNID of the parent. )
+### NoteID
    The NoteID is an integer that is unique inside the database.
 It is generated by the system; you cannot specify it when you create the document, and it cannot be changed.
 Being an integer makes it much more efficient in database operations than a string such as the UNID.

    However, the NoteID is not universal; it won’t be the same in two different replicas.
 Because of this, you should not store it for programmatic use and try to rely on its always applying to that document.
 NoteIDs are used internally because in the database each document maps to a set of relational tables; the relations between these tables are expressed most of the time through the NoteID because it’s much more efficient than the UNID.

-- 2	Defining and deploying the database
+##  2	Defining and deploying the database
  A Darwino database is actually a set of tables within a relational database.
 The schema of these tables does not depend on the Darwino application.
 You can create tables, for example, at the application level–at the logical level–and the schema will always be the same.
 (Question: REALLY???
 How does this work?)
 The schema if defined by Darwino.
 This is important because in some organizations altering tables’ schema is strictly controlled.
 They require that a new DDL be submitted for the administrator to apply.
 Darwino make sit so that no new table definitions are necessary… UNLESS you want to add additional indexes.

  The prefix of the table names is the name of the Darwino database.
 This restricts us to names that are compatible with the rules of the relational database system.
 The suffix is always an underscore followed by three characters.
 Let’s take a look (need screen shot):